GeorgiKeranov/developer-portfolio/README.md

 # Developer Portfolio Theme

 Custom WordPress theme build for developers to show their personality, experience, skills and projects that they have built.\
-The theme is responsive and has a page builder template from which you can add custom sections in the order you want.\
+The theme is responsive and has a page builder template from which you can add custom sections in the order you want.

-Page builder contains these sections:
-- Section Intro
-- Section Text
-- Section Tabs with Text
-- Section Text with Skills
-- Section All Projects
-- Section Selected Projects
-- Section Skills
-- Section Words With Image
-- Section Contact

 ## Table of contents
 - [Technologies used](#technologies-used)